 With this exercise, we are going to feel the body while not interfering with the mind.
 You need to try to turn off the mind a little bit and just move your body and feel it moving around.
 This is something we do with dancing or with mindlessly getting some snacks.

-Exercise 3 (Mindless behavior)
+Exercise 3 (Body control)

 Sit or stand somewhere private and try to make decisions with your body.
 Leave your mind out of it as much as possible!
 Your mind might respond to your body and that’s okay, but try to accept what is going on.
 If your body does not “want” to move, then just impulsively move your arms around and keep it moving, wherever they feel like going.